KirilinAM/KirilinAM/README.md

 ## Hi there 👋
+I am Kirilin Artyom.
+I completed a Master's degree in Higher and Applied Mathematics at SFU.
+I am currently working as an Analyst at Tricolor.

 <!--
 **KirilinAM/KirilinAM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.